 - i.
 A denial of the right of a student to take part in any school function for any period greater than ten (10) days; - ii.
 A separation from school attendance for the remainder of the current semester of current year unless the student is permitted to complete required examinations in order to receive credit for courses taken in the current semester or current year. - b.
 In accordance with the due process procedures defined in this policy, a student may be expelled from school for a period no longer than the remainder of the current semester plus the following semester, with the exception of a violation Section II.8.f below. - a.
-An expulsion for violation of the rule against knowingly possessing, handling, or transmitting a firearm, while under the jurisdiction of the School Corporation, will be for a full calendar year, as set out in Article II, Section 8, f., below. - b.
+An expulsion for violation of the rule against knowingly possessing, handling, or transmitting a firearm, while under the jurisdiction of the b.
 The expulsion process offers the opportunity for a student due process meeting (See Article III, below).